aws-samples/cloud-instance-vertical-autoscaler/README.md

 We assume that
 * you should already install CloudWatch agent on your EC2, so that we could featch the mem_used_percent metric in CloudWatch for scaling decision making.
 * we'll use private API gateway.
 You should already have a VPC endpoint for API Gateway in your VPC.
 * we'll send EC2 vertifical scaling notification to a SNS topic.
 You should aleady have an SNS topic to receive notification.
-Please put the SNS topic ARN into the context.json.
+Please put the SNS topic ARN into the context in the cdk.json file.

 ## Architecture